ninjaaron/easyproc/README.rst

-*easyproc* is based on the ``suprocess.run()`` function in Python 3.5 (a fair amount of the code is copied directly from the module).
-It provides basically the same interface, plus a couple of convenience features and functions to simplify administrative scripting a bit.
+*easyproc* was originally  based on the ``suprocess.run()`` function in Python 3.5 (a fair amount of the code is copied directly from the module).
+It provides a similar interface for running processes, plus a couple of convenience features and functions to simplify administrative scripting a bit.
 It addresses what I perceive to be three shortcomings in the Popen API (in order of egregiousness)

 1. Input and output streams default to bytes.
-This is manifestly ridiculous in Python 3. easyproc turns on *universal_newlines* everywhere, so you don't have to worry about decoding bytes.
+This is manifestly ridiculous in Python 3. easyproc turns on unicode by default (which is ridiculously named *universal_newlines* in subprocess.Popen), so you don't have to worry about decoding bytes.
+Need bytes?
+Set the ``unicode`` parameter to false.
 2. Piping a chain of processes together is not particularly intuitive and takes a lot of extra work when not using shell=True.
    ``easyproc.pipe()`` provides a simple way to pipe a chain of shell